torvalds/linux/Documentation/admin-guide/nfs/nfsroot.rst

 	This is probably the most elegant way of booting a diskless client.
 	With a boot ROM the kernel is loaded using the TFTP protocol.
-The authors of this document are not aware of any no commercial boot ROMs that support booting Linux over the network.
-However, there are two free implementations of a boot ROM, netboot-nfs and etherboot, both of which are available on sunsite.unc.edu, and both of which contain everything you need to boot a diskless Linux client.
+The authors of this document are not aware of any no commercial boot ROMs that support booting GNU/Linux over the network.
+However, there are two free implementations of a boot ROM, netboot-nfs and etherboot, both of which are available on sunsite.unc.edu, and both of which contain everything you need to boot a diskless GNU/Linux client.

 - Using pxelinux